MTV Brand New (Dutch TV channel): History

 MTV Brand New was derived from the hit pan-European MTV music show brand:new which launched in 1999 on MTV's regional channels.
 The show was known as mtv:new or brand:new on MTV.
 The show focused primarily on new music releases, cutting edge music videos, introducing new artists and bands, interviews and live performances.
 The programme was turned into a stand-alone music channel in Italy in 2003.
 Since then MTV Networks Europe has begun to roll out localized Brand New channels gradually.

 In 2006, the flagship program became a stand-alone channel in the Netherlands and Flanders featuring new music videos, alternative, punk and rock videos 24 hours a day without any commercial breaks.
 In the evening the channel also broadcasts MTV Live shows as well.
-The channel kicked of on KPN IPTV network, Caiway Cable television, UNET Fiber to the Home network and @Home Cable television on August 1, 2006.
+The channel kicked off on KPN IPTV network, Caiway Cable television, UNET Fiber to the Home network and @Home Cable television on August 1, 2006.
 Followed by UPC Netherlands on October 5, 2006.

 The channel was previously available in Belgium.

 The channel identity was designed by Dutch creative studio PostPanic.

 On 1 February 2021, the channel was replaced by MTV Hits.